-At John M. O'Brien and Associates, we represent individuals and families in the greater Sacramento and San Francisco Bay Area who are injured by defective products.
+At John M. O'Brien and Associates, we represent individuals and families in the greater Sacramento and Elk Grove Area who are injured by defective products.
 We believe that manufacturing companies have a responsibility to consumers and when something goes wrong they should be held accountable.
 As product liability lawyers, we believe it is our duty to hold these companies accountable and to help injured persons and their families recover the maximum amount of compensation possible.

 We are not afraid to challenge large corporations and their insurance companies.
 In fact, we believe it is our duty to do so.
 If you or someone you love has been seriously injured by a defective or unsafe product, we can help you.
 Whether you were in an auto accident caused by a defective tire or faulty brakes, or if you suffered injuries from a medical device or medication, our attorneys and staff will evaluate every piece of evidence and will not rest until you and your family receive the compensation you deserve.

 Any commercial product can be defective, mislabeled, or unreasonably dangerous.
 The most common product liability cases are motor vehicle defects that result in traffic accidents, including the following: